maribernardes/MRINeedleSegmentation/README.md

-# IceBallSegmentation
+# MRISegmentation
-AI-based Iceball segmentation for MRI-guided cryoablation
+AI-based segmentation for MRI-guided cryoablation

 ## Prerequisite
  - Python 3.8 or later